-About 47 percent of people suffer a fatal heart attack outside the hospital setting, which suggests that they ignored their early warning signs and symptoms such as chest pain, discomfort in the back or arms, nausea and shortness of breath.
+About 47% of people suffer a fatal heart attack outside the hospital setting, which suggests they may have ignored their early warning signs and symptoms such as chest pain, discomfort in the back or arms, nausea and shortness of breath.

 “The ‘widow-maker’ is a lay term for a particular type of heart attack,” said Dr. Gary Niess, an interventional cardiologist with Novant Health Heart & Vascular Institute.
 “Any artery closure can cause a heart attack where the heart muscle dies, but the widow-maker has a higher rate of mortality.”

-“Many people can survive widow-makers if we get them treatment right away,” he said.
-The patient’s blocked artery can often be reopened with a stent.
+“Many people can survive widow-makers if we get them treatment right away,” Niess said.
+And the patient’s blocked artery can often be reopened with a stent, he added.

 Like other types of heart attack, this one is largely preventable.
 “It may sound trite, but don’t smoke, eat right, exercise, treat your cholesterol and high blood pressure,” Niess said.

-Niess said two of the most serious causes of heart disease in America are diabetes and obesity.
+Two of the most serious causes of heart disease in America are diabetes and obesity, according to the CDC.
 “Diabetes affects the heart muscle like smoking two to three packs of cigarettes a day,” he said.